amyrbrown/bc/novice/extras/01-branching.md

 In practice,
 most developers never make changes directly in the `master` branch.
 Instead,
-they create a new branch from it for every significant change they want to make, then merge those branches back to `master` when the work is complete.
+they create a new branch from it for every change they want to make, then merge those branches back to `master` when the work is complete.
 Returning to our hypothetical example, we would: